 One of the best reasons to enjoy quinoa is because it has a very high-protein content, which makes it a great cholesterol-free and low-fat source of protein for vegetarians and vegans.

-According to the USDA nutrient database, 1 cup of cooked quinoa (185 g) contains 8.14 g of protein.
+According to the USDA nutrient database, 1 cup of cooked quinoa (185 g) contains 8.14 grams of protein.
 To put that in reference, the recommended daily protein intake is about 56 g for most men and 46 for most women.
-In addition to quinoa, here are other good sources of protein for vegetarians.
+In addition to quinoa, there are other good sources of protein for vegetarians.

 Fat in Quinoa